Special Reopening Schedule & Procedures

 The SERC Library Staff

-Please read the new instructions and policies for visiting the SERC Library.
+After reading the new instructions and policies for visiting the SERC Library, use the calendar below to schedule your visit to the SERC Library.

 The novel coronavirus has awakened a new normal for all of us even after schools let out.
 As we attempt to unite against this unseen enemy, inequalities and prejudices continue to be revealed.
 From COVID-19 being labelled the “Chinese” virus to the unprecedented racism toward Asian American students due to[…]Read more...